 Fairness on the Job

-With a union contract, we a process for filing a grievance against our employer for violating our contract or disrespecting us or our rights.
+With a union contract, we have a process for filing a grievance against our employer for violating our contract or disrespecting us or our rights.
 And should our employer discipline us, we have the right to a fair hearing with a union delegate present to make our side heard.
 We also have clear, fair processes for everything from vacation requests to working holidays.

 Other Member Benefits

 “Together we have won a paid skills day plus 40 paid hours per year for continuing ed and training.
 Each of us has access to $800 for conferences and advancing our degrees.
 We stood together and now management knows that through investing in us, they are investing in the best patient care.”

 Linda Wilson, Respiratory Therapist, Harborview Medical Center